-Engineered living materials (ELM), defined as any "composite material that has a biologically derived component and a synthetic component" (Nguyen et al. 2018), are technologies that respond to environmental cues, being able to remodel, self-organize and self-heal.
-The Royal Society (2021), using the alternative definition of "animate materials," notes the defining characteristics of this type of materials is that they are active, adaptive and autonomous.
+Engineered living materials (ELMs), defined as any "composite material that has a biologically derived component and a synthetic component" (Nguyen et al. 2018), are technologies that respond to environmental cues, being able to remodel, self-organize and self-heal.
+The Royal Society (2021), using the alternative definition of "animate materials," notes that the defining characteristics of this type of materials are that they are active, adaptive and autonomous.
 Emergent ELM applications include design of macroscopic functional materials deploying fungi, mammalian cells, or consortia of unicellular organisms.

-ELM can be understood as the fusion of synthetic biology and classical materials science, and are seen to have the potential to transform domains such as healthcare or transport infrastructure.
-More specifically, ELM have been proposed as underpinning a shift toward an economy where value is produced by recycling, re-use and repurpose (Macarthur Foundation 2019; European Commission 2020).
-Bringing these economic scenarios to bear requires, according to strategic funders such as the European Innovation Council, developing "engineered living materials with multiple predictable dynamic functionalities, shapes and scales" with environmental sustainability (EIC 2021, 3; also Srubar 2021).
+Engineered living materials can be understood as the fusion of synthetic biology and classical materials science, and are seen to have the potential to transform domains such as healthcare or transport infrastructure.
+More specifically, ELMs have been proposed as underpinning a shift toward an economy where value is produced by recycling, re-use and repurpose (Ellen MacArthur Foundation 2019 ; European Commission 2023).
+Bringing these economic scenarios to bear requires, according to strategic funders such as the European Innovation Council, developing "engineered living materials with multiple predictable dynamic functionalities, shapes and scales" with environmental sustainability (EIC 2021, 3; also Srubar and Will 2021).

-Due to such policy investments, biotechnologies such as ELMs have been linked with bioeconomy's reliance on what Felt and colleagues (2007) have labelled the regime of techno-economic promises, and particularly with the bioeconomy's functional conjunction of biological potentiality and commodification of hope (Roy 2018), often underpinned by the extraction of future revenues from life's processes as assets (Muniesa 2014; Birch 2017).
-Understanding how biotechnological projects articulate a political economy of hope relies on careful empirical understanding of how scientific and engineering practices interact with innovation processes and actors, and, often with mapping the diversity within and dynamic tensions between the sociotechnical logics that make up new technologies.
+Due to such policy investments, biotechnologies such as ELMs have been linked with bieconomy's reliance on what Felt and colleagues (2007) have labeled the regime of techno-economic promises, and particularly with the functional conjunction of the bioeconomy with biological potentiality and commodification of hope (Roy 2018), often underpinned by the extraction of future revenues from life's processes as assets (Birch 2017; Muniesa 2014).
+Understanding how biotechnological projects articulate a political economy of hope relies on careful empirical understanding of how scientific and engineering practices interact with innovation processes and actors, and often with mapping the diversity and dynamic tensions within the sociotechnical logics that make up new technologies.

-We take our interdisciplinary research project-a collaboration between biophysicists and a social scientist focused on an ELM prototype-a membrane encapsulated microbial cell factory- as a case study to explore the dynamic interchange between an approach aiming to "rationally design" biomaterials, strongly aligned with the linear model of innovation, and a style that takes ecology and complexity as the model of biotechnological development (Dunham 2007, 1741; Szymanski and

-Henriksen 2022; also Rabinow and Bennett 2012, 157).1 Kearnes, Kuch and Johnston (2018) identified similar modes of ordering biotechnological materials in their research on synthetic biology and nanotechnology: one, strongly underpinned by an engineering approach, and another which, drawing on Bensaude-Vincent (2013, 117), they define as the chemical approach, "allow[ing] for surprise, hazards and opportunities to occur."
+We take our interdisciplinary research project-a collaboration between biophysicists and a social scientist focused on an ELM prototype-a membrane-encapsulated microbial cell factory-as a case study to explore the dynamic interchange between an approach aiming to "rationally design" biomaterials, strongly aligned with the linear model of innovation, and a style that takes ecology and complexity as the model of biotechnological development (Dunham 2007, 1741; Rabinow and Bennett 2012, 157; Szymanski and Henriksen 2022).1 Kearnes, Kuch, and Johnston (2018) identified similar modes of ordering biotechnological materials in their research on synthetic biology and nanotechnology: one strongly underpinned by an engineering approach and another, which, drawing on Bensaude-Vincent (2013, 117), they define as the chemical approach, "allow[ing] for surprise, hazards and opportunities to occur."
 They argue that, while the former is usually presented as overriding biotechnology's R&D practices, the two styles of practice are equally important for experimental development of new technologies, and are entwined with differing social and political stakes and responsibility distributions across innovation networks (see also Frow and Calvert 2013).